 Babies temperature is better controlled when they are dressed because they don’t lose heat as easily from drafts or from cold surfaces.

 Moms and dads tend to feel more comfortable around their babies when their babies are wearing clothes like a "real baby" instead of a NICU patient, or just another baby.
-With the ability to dress the baby it helps them personalize their baby and enviroment.
+With the ability to dress the baby it helps them personalize their baby and environment.